chinchalinchin/scrilla/README.md

 The program's functions are wrapped in [PyQt5](https://doc.qt.io/qtforpython/index.html) widgets which provide visualizations from [matplotlib](https://matplotlib.org/3.3.3/contents.html) in addition to the raw output.

-The program's function can also be wired into a WSGI Application using the [Django framework](https://docs.djangoproject.com/en/3.1/) provided in the */server/* directory.
-See **WSGI Application** for more information.
-The WSGI application can be containerized using the *Dockerfile* in the project root and deployed as a microservice.
+The program's function can also be wired into a WSGI Application using the [Django framework](https://docs.djangoproject.com/en/3.1/) provided in the <i>/server/</i> directory.
+See <b>WSGI Application</b> for more information.
+The WSGI application can be containerized using the <i>Dockerfile</i> in the project root and deployed as a microservice.

 # Set Up